palantir/atlasdb/docs/source/services/timelock_service/client_configuration.rst

    * - serverListConfig.servers
      - A list of strings following the form ``protocol://hostname:port`` identifying the hosts in the Timelock Service cluster.
 At least one server must be specified.
-AtlasDB assumes that the Timelock Servers which utilise the application connectors referred to by these specifications are in a single cluster, as specified by said server configuration files.
+AtlasDB assumes that the Timelock Servers being pointed at are backed by the same Atomix cluster.

    * - serverListConfig.sslConfiguration
      - Security settings for communication between this client and the Timelock Servers, following the